ModUDuke/Causal-Inference-Modeling/chapter1.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:e26d5f2fe4
 ## Why Might Experiments Be Impossible?
-What are some reasons why we can’t do randomized experiments?
+What are some reasons why we can't do randomized experiments?

 A) High rates of violence encourages states to instate a death penalty.
 B) States that have the death penalty tend to have lower education, and education reduces violent behavior.